 Through the TEEL programs, candidates acquire KNOWLEDGE in their coursework, refine pedagogical techniques through ACTION, and demonstrate LEADERSHIP skills in their educational environment.
 TEEL graduates make a difference!

 The Department of Teacher Education and Educational Leadership is a member of the UWF Professional Education Unit.
-The Unit includes educator preparation programs from the College of Education and Professional Studies (Department of Teacher Education and Educational Leadership, and TeacherReady®), the Hal Marcus College of Science and Engineering (Department of Exercise Science) and the College of Arts, Social Sciences and Humanities (Department of Music).
+The Unit includes educator preparation programs from the College of Education and Professional Studies (Department of Teacher Education and Educational Leadership, and TeacherReady®), the Hal Marcus College of Science and Engineering (Departments of Biology, Chemistry, Earth and Environmental Sciences, Mathematics and Statistics, Physics), the Usha Kundu, MD College of Health (Department of Exercise Science and Community Health) and the College of Arts, Social Sciences and Humanities (Department of Music).

 Professional Education Unit Accreditation

 The Professional Education Unit at the University of West Florida is currently accredited by the National Council for Accreditation of Teacher Education (NCATE).
 This accreditation covers initial teacher preparation programs (traditional and alternative) and advanced educator preparation programs at the Pensacola and online campuses.
 However, the accreditation does not include individual education courses that the institution offers to P-12 educators for professional development, relicensure, or other purposes.